-The Environmental Literacy Program supports long-term partnerships that enable the education community to incorporate and deliver the latest scientific information on the topics of the ocean, coasts, weather and climate.
+The Environmental Literacy Program supports long-term partnerships that enable the education community to incorporate and deliver NOAA's latest scientific information on the topics of the ocean, coasts, weather and climate.
 These are mutually beneficial relationships.
-Our partners leverage NOAA data, educational products and prior investments to enrich their offerings with the latest scientific findings, and NOAA leverages their education capabilities to reach diverse audiences in new ways.
+Our partners have a proven track record in K-12 and informal education and the ability to leverage NOAA expertise and products to enrich their offerings.
+In turn, NOAA leverages their education capabilities to reach diverse audiences in new ways.

 The American Meteorological Society (AMS) Datastreme program comprises pre-college teacher professional development in atmospheric, ocean and climate sciences.
 Through a longstanding partnership with NOAA, AMS offers semester-long courses to K-12 teachers using weather, climate, and the ocean as contexts for teaching science and improving understanding about the Earth system among K-12 students and their teachers.